 The chemical industry is at the heart of manufacturing.
 With a turnover in excess of £57bn, the UK chemical industry is internationally competitive, employing more than 180,000 people working for 3,000 organisations.
 (Source: Chemical Industries Association, January 2014 – www.cia.org.uk)

-Chemistry graduates from Kingston University have established a good employment record over many years, gaining jobs in research, development, marketing, sales, teaching and other areas.
+Chemistry graduates from Kingston University have established a good employment record over many years, gaining jobs at pharmaceutical companies such as GlaxoSmithKline and Pfizer, in the NHS and within the City of London.
+They work in research, development, marketing, sales, teaching and other areas.
 Around a third of our students go on to further studies at MSc, MPhil and PhD level.

 Check out what our graduates have gone on to do and how studying at Kingston helped them achieve their goals.